gittoMoota/CMPG-323-Overview---41505212/README.md

 # CMPG-323-Overview---41505212

-## **CMPG323 2024 PROJECT OVERVIEW**

 The Agile approach to project management aims to achieve a goal in small increments.
-Planning is crucial to successful project management as it will help allocate sufficient time to complete tasks throughout the project using well-established practises and tools.
+Planning is crucial to successful project management as it will help allocate sufficient time to complete tasks throughout the project using well-established practices and tools.

 ## **REPOSITORIES**